AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

    - Read requests.
    - Update requests.

-2. For the newly added update requests from app circuits' public inputs, this circuit also checks that each is associated with an override counter, provided as a hint via the private inputs.
+2. For the newly added update requests from public function circuit's public inputs, this circuit also checks that each is associated with an override counter, provided as a hint via the private inputs.
 This override counter can be:

    - Zero: if the slot does not change later in the same transaction.
    - Greater than zero: if the slot is updated later in the same transaction.